smnookin/smnookin.github.io/_posts/2015-10-26-david-warren-randall.md

 Last year saw [four confirmed MIT student suicides](http://www.boston.com/news/education/2015/09/01/after-tough-year-suicides-campus-mit-aims-improve-mental-health-culture/Gv6q0XaqjxpjTmkm2XxapO/story.html) and [a lot of press](https://www.bostonglobe.com/metro/2015/03/16/mit-students-open-about-stress/dS61oA5tiKqjvVsJ5VZRAL/story.html?p1=Article_Related_Box_Article) about MIT's intense student stress levels.

 Today, MIT is more than halfway through a fresh semester and a [new plan](http://cms350.com/mit/how-helpful-will-changes-to-mit-student-health-services-be-in-wake-of-recent-graduate-student-suicide.html) intended to decrease student stress levels and increase student resources on campus.
-Yet, both administrators and students are still reflecting upon the last year and the stress and anxiety that it instilled across campus.
+Yet, both administrators and students are still reflecting upon the last year and the stress and anxiety that it excalated across campus.
 Doctor David Warren Randall, the Director of MIT's Student Support Services (S3) on campus, was among the administrators deeply affected by the tradgedies of the past year.

-"It obviously takes a toll on the students but from a practical perspective it takes  a toll on a lot of us."
-Randall said, "It was awful.
-I didn't get this job because I like tradgedy and want tradgedy to happen.
-I want to help people."
+"It obviously takes a toll on the students but from a practical perspective, it takes  a toll on a lot of us."
+Randall said.

 MIT’s Student Support Services, or S3, entails an office that specializes in ensuring student health and success at MIT.
 The office sees about 5,000 visits a year, and about 50% of a given class year before graduation.
-It is difficult to find a similar support structure in other top-tier colleges that is not directly intertwined with mental health clinical services.
+It is not always the case to find a similar support structure in other top-tier colleges that is not directly intertwined with mental health clinical services, or that is so resource-heavy for students.

-********7:02 - separation from mentla health (at other places the support network is a web that supports mental health, student life, academic support area.
-We all kind of structure it differently.***********
+"Many mental health and counseling centers are tiny."
+Randall said, "we happen to have a huge service, but what I've seen at other places is that the support network is a web of support that exists in many different areas of the university, mainly mental health, student health, and academic support areas."

 In an interview with MIT’s newspaper, The Tech, Randall said, “We call ourselves deans, or administrators, who have a lot of experience working with students who have difficulties in their life.”
 The deans at S3 are known for being “lifesavers” for students in crisis, especially when it feels like they have no other outlets.